thanhleviet/nf-nanopore-assembly/README.md

-Simple nextflow script to run de-novo assembly on nanopore data with Flye and polishing the assembly with medaka.
+Simple nextflow script to run de-novo assembly on nanopore data with Flye and polish the assembly with medaka.

 ## Requirements